edefimov/async-sockets/docs/source/processing_data.rst

 is dispatched with ``FrameException`` object inside event argument.

-If the remote site does not send any data within chosen period of time, sthe :ref:`timeout event <reference-events-timeout>` will be dispatched.
+If the remote site does not send any data within chosen period of time, the :ref:`timeout event <reference-events-timeout>` will be dispatched.

 WriteOperation
 ==============